Ashleshk/Web-Design-For-Everybody/Course-4 Advanced Styling with Responsive Design/README.md

  Learn to Design and Create Websites Build a responsive and accessible web portfolio using HTML5, CSS3, and JavaScrip

-## Interactivity with JavaScript
+## Advanced Styling with Responsive Design
 ### About this Course
-If you want to take your website to the next level, the ability to incorporate interactivity is a must.
-But adding some of these types of capabilities requires a stronger programming language than HTML5 or CSS3, and JavaScript can provide just what you need.
-With just a basic understanding of the language, you can create a page that will react to common events such as page loads, mouse clicks & movements, and even keyboard input.

-This course will introduce you to the basics of the JavaScript language.
-We will cover concepts such as variables, looping, functions, and even a little bit about debugging tools.
-You will understand how the Document Object Model (DOM) is used by JavaScript to identify and modify specific parts of your page.
-After the course, learners will be able to react to DOM Events and dynamically alter the contents and style of their page.
-The class will culminate in a  final project - the creation of an interactive HTML5 form that accepts and verifies input.
+It used to be the case that everyone viewed webpages on about the same size screen.
+But with the explosion of the use of smartphones to access the Internet, the landscape of design has completely changed.
+People viewing your site will now expect that it will perform regardless of the platform (smartphone, tablet, laptop, or desktop computer).
+This ability to respond to any platform is called responsive design.

+This course will expand upon the basic knowledge of CSS3 to include topics such as wireframes, fluid design, media queries, and the use of existing styling paradigms such as Bootstrap.
+After the course, learners will be able to:
+** Explain the mobile-first paradigm and the importance of wireframes in the design phase ** Create sites that behave across a range of platforms ** Utilize existing design frameworks such as Bootstrap

 Taught by:  Colleen van Lent, Ph.D., Lecturer
 School of Information

 ## Course Structure
-* Week-01 : Introduction to JavaScript
+* Week-01 : Style with Responsive Design
-* Week-02 : Reacting to Your Audience
+* Week-02 : Basic Concepts
-* Week-03 : Arrays and Looping
+* Week-03 : Use Existing Framework
-* Week-04 : Validating Form Data
+* Week-04 : Experiment

 ## SKILLS YOU WILL GAIN
 * Document Object Model (DOM)